-- Principle B: Facilitate enrollment opportunities of assistance programs administered by the state and public and private utilities. - Principle C: Maximize data sharing to promote greater public awareness of and participation in target programs.
+- Principle A: Streamline customer enrollment and post-enrollment verification in CPUC energy and water assistance programs. - Principle B: Facilitate enrollment opportunities of assistance programs administered by the state and public and private utilities. - Principle C: Maximize data sharing to promote greater public awareness of and participation in target programs.

-Each of the recommendations below note which of these three principles the recommendation connects to and how.
+Each of the recommendations below notes which of these three principles the recommendation connects to and how.